 You may be able to get the Supported Living Payment if you are:

-•permanently and severely restricted in your ability to work because of a health condition, injury or disability, OR
+permanently and severely restricted in your ability to work because of a health condition, injury or disability, OR

-•totally blind, OR
+totally blind, OR

-•caring full-time for someone at home who would otherwise need hospital-level or residential care (or equivalent) who is not your husband, wife or partner.
+caring full-time for someone at home who would otherwise need hospital-level or residential care (or equivalent) who is not your husband, wife or partner.

 You must also be a New Zealand citizen or permanent resident who normally lives here, and who has lived here for at least two years at one time since becoming a New Zealand citizen or permanent resident.